 - Obtains written profiles from each member and e-mails them with three questions from the recipient to the members one week before the scheduled brain-sparking session.

 - Conducts meetings in the president’s absence.
-Officer and Leadership Team Responsibilities (continued)
+The Secretary

 - Records attendance, late arrivals or early departures at each meeting and promptly reports it to the President, Membership/Visitor Host and Board no later than the day after each meeting.